David Millin

 David Millin (11 June 1920 - 26 May 1999) was a South African film director, cinematographer and film producer.
-He has produced various Afrikaans and English films about his career.
+He has produced various Afrikaans and English films throughout his career.
 He has been a member of the American Society of Cinematographers since 1972, the first member from South Africa belonging to the organization.
 In 1994 he was honored by M-Net for his lifetime contribution to the industry and in 1997 he was also honored by SASC / Kodak for his contribution.
 He was famous for his spectacular depictions, large (but precise) war scenes and his dry sense of humor.